OSTRACON

 Catholic Literary Theory

 Catholic Literary Theory is the idea that truths about human experience and identity are inherent to art and literature, whatever its source.
-We can and should find and bring forth these truths by analysis, to help us understand and articulate the human person and destiny.
-This analysis, however, is not the only form of knowing -- it leads back to the power and paradox of art, so we may receive more deeply its unique expression.
+We can and should bring forth these truths by analysis, to help us understand and articulate the human person and destiny.
+This analysis, however, is not the only form of knowing - it leads back to the power and paradox of art, so we may receive more deeply its unique expression.
 The beauty we find liberates the soul, transports us beyond our insatiable thirst for something outside the confines of space and time, and is a participation in the creator and giver of beauty.

 Down at the Docks, by Kenneth Koch